 \textbf{RQ2:} \textit{How does the performance on overshadowed entities compare to long-tail entities?}

-All systems show the highest precision on the \textit{Tail} subset, i.e., they achieve much higher performance on the less ambiguous long-tail entities compared to both top and overshadowed entities in ShadowLink.
-This finding indicates that what makes the task challenging is the combination of ambiguity and uncommonness, while non-ambiguity or commonness alone do not suffice to characterize the level of difficulty.
+All systems show the highest precision on the \textit{Tail} subset, i.e., they achieve much higher performance on the less ambiguous long-tail entities, compared to both top and overshadowed entities in ShadowLink.
+These results indicate that the main challenge in ED is the combination of ambiguity and uncommonness, while uncommon but non-ambiguous entities are relatively easy to resolve.

-To further explore possible reasons behind the differences in the results, we turn to our next research question.
+These findings are also consistent with \citeauthor{ilievski-etal-2018-systematic}~(\citeyear{ilievski-etal-2018-systematic}), who suggest that rare and ambiguous entities constitute the hardest cases for the EL task.
+In this study, we showed that such overshadowed entities indeed consititute a major challenge for the state-of-the-art systems and that \OurDataset{} provides a suitable benchmark for their evaluation.

 \textbf{RQ3:} \textit{Are ED predictions biased and how can we measure this?}